 In-article text links will improve your on-page SEO and increase engagement statistics such as visit duration and pages viewed per visit.

-12. Increase site speed
+12. Increase your page speed

 Use a caching plugin like WP Rocket.